apache/jackrabbit/README.txt

 Latest development
 ==================

-The latest Jackrabbit source code is from
+The latest Jackrabbit source code is available at

    https://github.com/apache/jackrabbit